renproject/darknode-sol/docs/06-darknode-payment.md

 # Paying the Darknodes

-There are two contracts used for paying off the darknodes. `DarknodePaymentStore` and `DarknodePayroll`.
+There are two contracts used for paying off the darknodes. `DarknodePaymentStore` and `DarknodePayment`.

-## DarknodePayroll
+## DarknodePayment

-The `DarknodePayroll` contract holds the funds that will be distributed to the darknodes as well as stores the balances of the darknodes and which darknodes have been black or whitelisted.
+The `DarknodePayment` contract holds the funds that will be distributed to the darknodes as well as stores the balances of the darknodes and which darknodes have been black or whitelisted.
 It also keeps track of the current payment cycle and the reward pool and reward share for the previous cycle.

-Darknodes won't usually have to interact with the `DarknodePayroll` contract.
+Darknodes won't usually have to interact with the `DarknodePayment` contract.
 The main function for interaction is `changeCycle()` which can be called after the minimum cycle time has passed. `changeCycle()` changes the current cycle, updates the black and whitelist numbers, and most importantly snapshots the current token balances to be distributed to the darknodes.

 There is an incentive for people to call the `changeCycle()` function since darknodes need to be whitelisted for a least one full cycle before they can participate in rewards.
 So although calling `changeCycle()` isn't a requirement, there is still an incentive to do so.